The DPO (data protection officer) role under the GDPR

 What is a data protection officer?

-The introduction of the EU’s GDPR (General Data Protection Regulation) has increased demand for DPOs.
-Among other things, DPOs are responsible for monitoring an organisation’s compliance, informing and advising on its data protection obligations, and acting as a contact point for data subjects and the relevant supervisory authority.
-In Sweden, this is the Datainspektionen (Swedish Data Protection Authority).
+Data protection officers (DPOs) are independent data protection experts who are responsible for monitoring an organisation’s compliance, informing it of and advising on its data protection obligations, and acting as a contact point for data subjects and the relevant supervisory authority – the Dutch Data Protection Authority in The Netherlands.

 The DPO’s role and responsibilities